Below is Zoom information for office hours.

 - Where is the MSCS handbook online?

+- The MSCS 2019-2020 handbook is located here.
 You should refer to the version for your year of entry.
 Previous versions:

 - What should I call you, anyway?

 - It should always be safe to address a university faculty member as "Professor X".
 In the CMU School of Computer Science we try to be less formal; students who work closely with faculty members are generally on a first-name basis.
 Unless you instruct me otherwise, I am most likely to address you by your first name and you may accordingly call me "Dave".
 However, I understand that some students will feel uncomfortable doing that, so I will absolutely not be offended by "Professor Eckhardt".